Yuanyun-Yong/Help-Green-Our-Uni/README.md

 - Points for answering "questions" correctly
 - Player is at a landfill and is being chased by scary trash monsters!
  - Each take down of the monster will lead to there being questions about waste
+  - Relevant to the type of trash it is (i.e. a recyclable bin/ paper towel (etc.) would lead to a question about recyclable trash)

 Environment:
 University of Auckland (City Campus)